-Changes in alignments or other elements proposed by the Developer, to the extent that they require an evaluation for compliance with the NEPA Approvals and possibly re-evaluations, and delays associated with such re-evaluations, will be at the Developer's risk as set forth in Section 6.2.3 of the Agreement.
+Changes in alignments or other elements proposed by the Developer, to the extent that they require an evaluation for compliance with the NEPA Approvals shall be as set forth in Section 6.2.3 of the Agreement.

 Approval by TxDOT to the Developer's design schematic of the Project shall be a condition of NTP2.